Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 If an ability has a ⛨ (defense value), maximum 5, and the caster rolls *less or equal* to the ⛨, then each target can choose to not be affected by the ability.

-If an ability is "undefendable", the ⛨ is always 0.
+- If an ability is "undefendable", the ⛨ is always 0.

-**AoE abilities are undefendable.**
+- If a unit is "undefendable", the ⛨ or abilities targeting them is always 0.

+- AoE abilities always have 0⛨, but are not considered "undefendable".

 ### Critical Hits